ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-16 19:30 mf - Added in a meta line generator into the html class.
+Began adding facilities to modify css filenames according to their modified date time, but halted the progress in order to add in the meta line generator to send out information to cease caching altogether, as html files get generated automatically.

 2025-02-15 17:30 mf - fixups on contenttype emitters,
 and putting the journal styles into the default stylesheet.
 Some attempts on test4.